 Engine oil level Check the level after parking the vehicle on a level surface with the engine off.
-Wait a few minutes for the oil to drain back into the oil pan.
+Wait more than 10 minutes for the oil to drain back into the oil pan.

 Brake and clutch fluid levels Make sure that the brake and clutch fluid level is between the MIN and MAX lines on the reservoir.